Interim Guidance for Skilled Nursing Facilities During COVID-19

 - The test must be administered within the 72-hour period prior to discharge, and the result must be obtained and communicated to the SNF prior to discharge.

 - Patients with a positive COVID-19 test result should only be discharged to a SNF with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
-SNFs that meet this criteria may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient-resident if a COVID-19 test has not been administered in accordance with this guidance.
+SNFs that meet this criterion may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient-resident if a COVID-19 test has not been administered in accordance with this guidance.

 b.
 Medical Appointments